ShogherS/Interpreter_Simulator/README.md

 Conditional Statements: It can process conditional statements like if and while, simulating their execution based on given conditions.

-Output: The program can simulate basic output operations, including std::cout.
+Output: The program can simulate basic output operations, including std::cout, std::cin.

 Error Handling: It provides detailed error messages and validation checks for various aspects of the code, helping users identify and correct issues.